Apple unveils new $329 iPad to take on Chromebook in schools

 "The new 9.7 inch iPad takes everything people love about our most popular iPad and make it even better," Greg Joswiak, one of Apple's marketing executives, said.

-The iPad's Retina screen will also open up augmented reality possibilities for students.
+The iPad's Retina screen will also open up augmented reality possibilities for students, like virtually dissecting a frog.

 The iPad mimics features already available on the iPad Pro, like tilt and pressure, as well as a high-resolution touch system, which allows for quick responses.
 The Apple Pencil will also have its own set of apps available, the most popular ones which are Pages and Keynote.